heatseeknyc/landlord-lookup-pipeline/notes/export/stabilization.rst

    may therefore somtimes be NULL even though the row was present in the source dataset).

 As an illustration, here's a random select of 10 rows from the SQL perspective::

+*(Note that this exact values in this dataset, and in the summary counts, are by now (late 2017) a bit out of synch with the current release - but this should give you a general idea of what the combined rowset looks like).*

   select * from push.stable_combined order by bbl limit 10;